Queen Munjeong

-Queen Munjeong acted as regent during the minority of her son between 1545 and 1553.
-She was an effective administrator and the most influential supporter of Buddhism during the early Joseon dynasty.
+Queen Munjeong acted as regent during the minority of her son between 1545 and 1553 when she stepped down from the position formally but retained enough power to become the de-facto ruler of the Joseon Empire for nearly 20 years She was an effective administrator and the most influential supporter of Buddhism during the early Joseon dynasty.
 She gave out the land to the common people that had been formerly owned by the nobility.
-During her regency, her brother, Yun Won-hyeong, wielded enormous power to wipe out their opposition and led the Fourth Literati Purge of 1545.
+During her regency, her brother, Yun Wŏnhyŏng, wielded enormous power to wipe out their opposition and led the Fourth Literati Purge of 1545 as she also exercised enormous power to eventually become one of the most powerful Queens of the Joseon Dynasty.

-Life
+Biography

 Early life and background

-The future queen was born on 2 December 1501 during the reign of King Yeonsan.
+The future queen was born on 12 December 1501 during the reign of King Yeonsan.
 Her father, Yun Ji-Im, was member of the Papyeong Yun clan.
 Her mother was member of the Jeonui Lee clan.

-Through her father, she is a great-grandniece of Queen Jeonghyeon, and her nephew eventually married the granddaughter of Kim Ahn-ro.
-She was also a third cousin of Queen Janggyeong, the second spouse of her future husband.
+She was a 12th great-granddaughter of Yun Kwan, a Goryeo Dynasty general.
+Her nephew eventually married the daughter of Princess Hyohye who was also the granddaughter of Kim Allo.
+She was also a 5th cousin once removed of Queen Janggyeong, the second spouse of her future husband.
+As well as a 3rd great-grandniece of Queen Jeonghui, and a fourth cousin twice removed of Queen Jeonghyeon.